 In this post, we cover bike tours of Central Park, including our pay-what-you-like option, other companies, bike rentals as well as tips on how to explore Central Park on your own.

-And not only is an experienced tour guide a wealth a knowledge, but he or she will show you the safest and quickest way to the most famous landmarks.
+And not only is an experienced tour guide a wealth of knowledge but he or she will show you the safest and most efficient way to the most famous landmarks.

 Therefore, we have listed a few companies with daily schedules that we recommend.

-You’ll see The Mall and Literary Walk majestically lined with towering elms, the 3,500-year-old Egyptian obelisk Cleopatra’s Needle.
+You’ll see The Mall and Literary Walk majestically lined with towering elms and the 3,500-year-old Egyptian obelisk Cleopatra’s Needle.